puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `server_listen_port`

 Specifies the port value for the `ServerName` HTTP option.
 Typically, an HTTP ServerName option will look like:

 ```
 ServerName host:port
 ```

 This specifies the _port_ part of that.
 Often, this will be the same as the `listen_port`, but there are cases where this would differ.
 For example, if this server instance is behind a load balancer or VIP.

 ##### `node_os`

 Specifies the operating system for this server.
 This is used for the DMGR to create an _unmanaged_ node for this server.

-By default, this will be figured out based on the `$::kernel` fact.
+By default, this is determined based on the `$::kernel` fact.

-We currently only support "aix" and "linux"
+We currently only support 'aix' and 'linux'.

 ##### `pid_file`

 Specifies the base filename for a PID file.
 Defaults to the resource's title.

-This isn't the full path - just the filename.
+This isn't the full path, just the filename.

 ##### `replace_config`

 Boolean.
 Specifies whether Puppet should replace this server's HTTP configuration once it's present.
-Basically, if the file doesn't exist, Puppet will create it.
-If this parameter is set to `true`, Puppet will also make sure that configuration file matches what we describe.
-If this value is `false`, Puppet will ignore the file's contents.
+If the file doesn't exist, Puppet creates it.
+If this parameter is set to `true`, Puppet ensures that the configuration file matches what is described.
+If this value is `false`, Puppet ignores the file's contents.

-You should probably leave this set to `true` and manage the config file through Puppet exclusively.
+We recommend that you leave this set to `true` and manage the config file through Puppet exclusively.

 ##### `directory_index`